Moushumi Hamid

 Mousumi Hamid (born 12 October 1988) is an actress and model from Bangladesh.
 She rose to prominence after becoming the 1st runner-up in LUX Channel I Superstar 2010.
 Since then, she worked in several TV shows such as Love Rectangle (Valobasar Chatushkone), Radio Cholocate and several others.
-Since 2013, Hamid has signed several films including Anonno Mamun's Blackmail (2015), Shafi Uddin's Full Length Love Story: Part II (2015) and Shamim Ahamed Roni's Mental (2015).
+Since 2013, Hamid has signed several films including Anonno Mamun's Blackmail (2015), Shafi Uddin Shafi's Purno Doirgho Prem Kahini 2 (2015) and Shamim Ahamed Roni's Mental (2016).

 Early life

 Hamid was born in Dhaka but her ancestral residence Tala, Satkhira in 1988.
 After completion of high school, Hamid moved to Khulna to pursue education in management studies and completed her education from Azam Khan Commerce College.
 After completion, she moved to Dhaka to pursue a career in media industry.

 Career

 Television

 In 2011, Hamid took part in Bangladeshi fashion-based reality television series LUX Channel I Superstar, and ended up becoming the runner up in season finale.
 In 2011, she started her acting career with TV series Roshni (Lights).
 She later went to star in several other Bangladeshi TV shows such as Radio Cholocate (2012–2013) and Valobasar Chatushkone (2013–present).